 - 2013: the year Forbes named Eindhoven the world’s most inventive city (based on patents issued).

-Get an idea about Eindhoven tourism from the tourism board‘s promotional video on Eindhoven.
+Get an idea about Eindhoven tourism from the tourism board‘s promotional video.

 Buying a home in Eindhoven